-Juliet’s research interests touch on issues of conflict, peace and migration as key interconnecting concerns in the world we currently inhabit, and the role that higher education might play in responding to or mitigating some of these.
-Having worked in different forms of non-formal or higher education for much of her working life, Juliet does not have one single discipline, but approaches research from a broadly educational perspective, and a concern with how individuals and communities might become positive actors in and on the world around them.
+Juliet is an honorary research fellow and member of the participation hub at IDS.
+Her research focuses on education, conflict, peace and migration as key interconnecting concerns in the world we currently inhabit, and she works with an action-oriented, participatory approach within the broader humanitarian field.
+Having been involved in different forms of non-formal or higher education for much of her working life, Juliet takes a multi-disciplinary and systemic approach to research and facilitation, framed by a concern with how individuals and communities might become positive actors in and on the world around them.

 Formerly employed as Deputy Director (Academic) of the Community University Partnership Programme at the University of Brighton she managed a series of engaged research and teaching programmes and an international help desk supporting universities around the world to develop their own engagement strategy.
 She is an experienced researcher, manager, and facilitator working across the humanitarian/development divide.

 Her teaching prioritises experiential and participatory approaches to affective learning and covers aspects of civil society and citizenship, conflict, peace and security and local, national and international community development.